zzzprojects/docs/html-agility-pack.net/pages/third-party-libraries/third-party-library.md

 #### Description
 HtmlAgilityPack.CssSelectors provides an Extension Method for HtmlAgilityPack HtmlDocument and HtmlNode classes.

-It is a handy tool for Web Scrapers, and a good alternative to HAP XPath querie
+It is a handy tool for Web Scrapers, and a good alternative to HAP XPath queries

 ## Crawling